Updated on January 27, 2023

 This year, more than ever, I am ready for fall, cooler temperatures, and all the fun the holidays bring.
 Every year I look forward to September because it means we are that much closer to Halloween, Thanksgiving, and Christmas.

-Dollar Tree is one of my favorite places to get inexpensive craft supplies for the holidays.
+Dollar Tree is one of my favorite places to get holiday craft supplies.
 I have been wanting to make a deco mesh wreath for each holiday, and today I am going to show you how to make one for Halloween.

 Halloween Deco Mesh Wreath